 Since its inception, the FP has successfully met both these needs and the academic expectations of Dhofar University.
-There are presently more than 60 faculty members of various nationalities in the FP.
-The richness of their professional expertise and experience, their enthusiasm, and their involvement in the community constitute the backbone of the FP as it equips a steadily increasing student body.
+There are presently more than 50 faculty members of various nationalities in the FP.
+The richness of their professional expertise and experience, their enthusiasm, and their involvement in the community constitutes the backbone of the FP as it serves a substantive student body.

-This manual is to be read alongside the Dhofar University bylaws (which supersede any contradiction).
+This manual is to be read alongside the Dhofar University bylaws (which supersede any contradiction, if any).
 Faculty are advised to read these bylaws (see www.du.edu.om) and the Oman Academic Standards (OAS) for General Foundation Programs for more information.